ChaotingChang/Project--Please-archive-the-emails-for-me/README.md

 ## Project Description
 This project aims to do an automatic income email detection, cleaning and classification.
 The application of this project is to reduce the time for customer service agents when companies receive emails from clients.

-The detection part includes to detect the email language and email type (spam or not spam).
+The detection part includes to detect the email language.
 The cleaning part aims to do the text cleaning, email content cleaning, the email title (receiver, date and time, etc) cleaning or even email translation.
 The classification part is focused on transfering the text into different array (Tfidf), testing different machine learning methods and hyperparameter tunning.
-And last, if I have time, I will try to put the project into production, which means that put it to a docker and do everything automatically.

 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
-* What data/business/research/personal question you would like to answer?
-* What is he context for the question and the scientific or business application?
-* What are the hypotheses you would like to test in order to answer your question?
-Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
-You can use formulas if you want but that is not required.
+* Can I classify my email using NLP?
+Does only using title is good enough to predict?

 <a name="dataset"></a>

 ## Dataset
-* Personal gmail: As I can't find a proper email dataset, I am going to use my emails from gmail to see if I can do something or not.
+* Personal gmail: As I can't find a proper email dataset, I am going to use my emails from gmail to see if I can do something.

 <a name="cleaning"></a>

 ## Cleaning
-Describe your full process of data wrangling and cleaning.
-Document why you chose to fill missing values, extract outliers, or create the variables you did, etc, as well as your thinking process.
+* **Title/Label Etraction:** The gmail file is as mbox type, which is a mixture of html and encoded text.
+One of the main challenge in this project is to clean the email as the format I want.
+However, as it is really too complicated to finish the cleaning in short time, I decided to only extract the title and gmail pre-defined label.
+* **Title/Label Cleaning:** After the extraction of email titles and labels, the next thing is to clean the encoded text.
+As my gmail contains emails in Chinese, English and Spanish (and few in Franch and other languages), I decided to only choose English and Spanish emails and clean the garbled code.

 <a name="analysis"></a>

 ## Analysis
-* Overview the general steps you will go through to analyze your data in order to test your hypothesis.
-* Document each step of your data exploration and analysis.
-* Include charts to demonstrate the effect of your work.
-* If you use ML in your final project, describe your feature selection process.
+After cleaning and group the emails, I found out that 80% of them are just classified as income emails, which is useless for me.
+Therefore I'd use unsupervised learning to cluster my emails using different methods.
+The methods I used is as followed:
+* **Vectorizer:** CountVectorizer, TfidfVectorizer, Word2Vec
+* **Unsupervised learning:** Kmean, DBSCAN
+* **Semisupervised learning**

 <a name="model-training-and-evaluation"></a>